JAPANESE CHINESE

 Cleanup Activity “Make Sea Happy!”

 The Maruha Nichiro Group conducts cleanup activities throughout Japan.
-In recent years, the problem of marine plastic has become a major environmental issue, and in order to make our cleanup activities more effective, we are conducting cleanup activities under the new name of “Make Sea Happy!”
-In FY2023, “Make Sea Happy!” was held 61 times at locations throughout Japan, from Hokkaido in the north to Okinawa in the south, with a total of 1,417 employees participating.
+In recent years, the problem of marine plastic has become a major environmental issue, and in order to make the activities more effective, we have been conducting cleanup activities under the new name of “Make Sea Happy!”.
+The number of employees participating in the “Make Sea Happy!” cleanup activities in fiscal 2024 was 1,697, and the participation rate of employees was 28.2%.
+Therefore, we will promote this activity by setting the number of cleanup activities with external stakeholders as a KPI in order to spread the activity outside the company.

 Purpose of “Make Sea Happy!”